 Status match opportunities

-Needless to say, once you have elite status with a single chain you can parlay it for elite status elsewhere.
-You could match Hyatt Explorist status to Hilton Gold for a further 90 days (although you do need to show proof of at least one stay within the last 12 months), or to Best Western (which requires no proof of stay).
+Once you have elite status with a single chain you can parlay it for elite status elsewhere.
+You could match Hyatt Explorist status to Hilton Gold for a further 90 days (although you do need to show proof of at least one stay within the last 12 months), or to Best Western and Wyndam Rewards (neither of which require any proof of past stay .